Emergency Dentistry – State College, PA

 Same-Day Care When You Need It

-Dental emergencies can strike when you least expect them, and many dentistry practices aren’t there to help patients outside of regular office hours.
-At Kevin P. Labosky, DMD’s State College, PA dental office, we do our utmost to provide same-day care when patients experience painful dental decay, damage, or other oral health emergencies.
+Dental emergencies can strike when you least expect them, and many dental offices aren’t there to help patients outside of regular dental office hours.
+We do our utmost to provide same-day emergency dentistry in the State College, PA dental office of Kevin P. Labosky, DMD when patients experience dental decay, damage, or other oral health emergencies.

 The amount you’ll end up paying for your emergency dental treatment will depend on the severity of your emergency.
 For example, a mild infection may only require a simple prescription of antibiotics.
 However, more serious damage or decay may necessitate root canal therapy or even a tooth extraction to prevent further damage to your oral health.